Best Tax Software for Airbnb Hosts 2026: 7 Tools Compared

 Pros: Integrated landlord banking, automated rent collection, low per-unit bookkeeping cost, Schedule E alignment.

-Cons: No Schedule C categories, no mileage tracking, no material participation hours, no cost segregation, no receipt scanning.
+Cons: No IRS expense categories, no mileage tracking, no material participation hours, no cost segregation, no receipt scanning.
 See our full DeductFlow vs Baselane comparison.

 5. TurboTax Self-Employed — Best for Filing (Not Tracking)

 TurboTax is tax filing software, not tax tracking software.
-You use it once a year to prepare and file your 1040, Schedule C, and other forms.
+You use it once a year to prepare and file your 1040, your tax return, and other forms.
 It does not help you track expenses, log mileage, or record active hours throughout the year.
 The best approach for most STR hosts is to use a tracking tool year-round (like DeductFlow) and then export your data to TurboTax or your CPA at tax time.

 Best for: Filing your tax return after you have already tracked everything in another tool.